fcrozatier/type-strip/README.md

 # The Type Strip

-*A type-stripper keeping your code forward compatible with the TC39 Type Annotation Proposal*
+*A type-stripper that keeps your code forward compatible with the TC39 Type Annotation Proposal*

 `TypeStrip` is a lightweight TypeScript type-stripper: it takes TypeScript code as input and outputs JavaScript code with the type annotations removed.

-The main goal of this project is to also ensure **forward compatibility** of your code with the TC39 [Type Annotation Proposal](https://tc39.es/proposal-type-annotations/).
-This means that when the proposal reaches stage 4, you'll be able to transition your code seamlessly by just changing the file extensions to `.js`, and you won't need a transpilation step anymore.
+One of the goals of this project is to also ensure **forward compatibility** of your code with the TC39 [Type Annotation Proposal](https://tc39.es/proposal-type-annotations/).
+This means that when the proposal reaches stage 4, you'll be able to seamlessly change your file extensions to `.js`, and won't need a transpilation step anymore.

 ## Features